Kn0tzer/BlipBox/README.md

 If your looking for something even easier to use, but less powerful, check out wormhole

 If you have any suggestions for a better replacement for Discord, Catbox, Pixeldrain, or really anything, please create an issue

-## Required Setup
-1. Download AutoHotKey v1, this .ahk file, and Blip
-2. Sign in to Blip on at least 2 of your devices you'll be sharing files between
-3. In Blip, go to settings > default save location.
-Pick an **empty** folder you want BlipBox to opperate in
-4. Create a new Discord server and go to Server Settings > Integrations > Create Webhook > Captain Hook > Copy Webhook URL
-5. Right click on the .ahk file you downloaded and select edit
-6. In the config at the top, set discordWebook to the link you copied, and watchFolder to the same folder you select in step 5
-7. Open the .ahk file in AutoHotKey
-Files you send from one device to another using blip that are under 200mb will now be automatically added to the folder you selected, uploaded to a file host, and shared to Discord.
-For files above 200mb, see the optional setup below

-## Optional Setup
-1. Create a Pixeldrain account, and create a free api key
-2. Copy the api key and paste it into the .ahk file's config
-3. If you want, customize the maxCatboxMB and maxPixelMB values.
-Descriptions for what they do are in the config
-4. If you want, you can change the name and profile picture of your Discord server and webhook, along with your device names in the Blip app